 R&D services consist of services associated with basic research, applied research and experimental development of new products and processes.

-The evolution of R&D services between 2010 and 2017 is shown in Figure 5.
-Imports were marginally higher than exports in 2010-2012, while in 2013 exports exceeded imports (due to an increase in exports while imports remained rather stable).
-Imports then overtook exports with a big increase between 2014 and 2016, resulting in a big drop in the balance that pushed it into deficit.
+The evolution of R&D services between 2010 and 2020 is shown in Figure 5.
+Imports were marginally higher than exports in the period 2010 to 2014.
+Imports then overtook exports with a big increase in 2015 and 2016, resulting in a big drop in the balance that pushed it into a deficit.
 The deficit slighly decreased in 2017 and 2018.
 However, in 2019 imports increased significantly, resulting in a big increase in the deficit, as in the same period (2017 to 2019) exports increased only marginally.
 In 2020 imports decreased again.

-In 2017, the EU's largest trade partner for R&D services was again the United States, accounting for 59 % of imports and 48 % of exports.
-China came second for imports with 5.3 % followed by China with 2.8 %.
-Switzerland was the second largest partner for exports with 21 %, followed by Japan and China both with 5 % (see Figure 6).
+In 2020, the EU's largest trade partner for R&D services was again the United States, accounting for 25.2 % of imports and 39.8 % of exports.
+The United Kingdom came second for imports with 5.3 % followed by China with 2.8 %.
+Switzerland was the second largest partner for exports with 16.9 %, followed by the United Kingdom with 10.1 % (see Figure 6).

 Professional and management consulting services